tadanoyu/evergreen-blog/src/content/writing/chat_gpt_ruined_my_confidence_in_english.md

 pubDate: 'May 18 2024 16:30'
 ---

-I started relying too much on ChatGPT to check my English and re-phrase it ever since it came out.
-There was no more "me" in those words.
-I need to stop relying on the machine and expose more of me in "my" words.

-// tl;dr.

-I was born in Korean and immigrated to the States when I was around 10 or something; English is not my first language.
+I was born in Korea and immigrated to the States when I was around 10 or something; English is not my first language.

 The grammar was never meant to be my friend.
 I hated it.
 I was a bit shy to speak and write because I didn't wanted show that my English was bad.